 So now not only is it possible to sleep in a luxurious water bungalow, which goes from $200 to $25,000 per night, but you can also stay in simple local guest houses that offer rooms with air conditioning and private bathrooms for $60.

 Bali also offers different types of accommodation for all tastes.
 From a $5 dorm in the popular Kuta to a $120 room in a 5-star hotel in Seminyak or Nossa Dua, to the most exclusive villa in Ungasan or Ubud for $1000 per night.

 Maldivian cuisine (also known as Dhivehi Cuisine) combines Indian and local influences resulting in dishes full of flavors.

 There are plenty of vegetarian options and delicious seafood.
-Some of the most famous dishes are Mas Huni (tuna with coconut, chilli and lemon), bis keemiyaa (a delicious pastry filled with cabbage, hard boiled eggs and onions), Garudhiya (a very popular fish soup served with rice and chili), and Rihaakuru (a spicy paste made from fish).
+Some of the most famous dishes are Mas Huni (tuna with coconut, chili, and lemon), bis keemiyaa (a delicious pastry filled with cabbage, hard-boiled eggs, and onions), Garudhiya (a very popular fish soup served with rice and chili), and Rihaakuru (a spicy paste made from fish).

 Balinese cuisine offers a variety of vegetarian and non-vegetarian options as well as seafood.
 The use of herbs and spices is widespread so all the dishes are very tasty.

-Some of the most popular local ones include Nasi Campur and Nasi Ayam (rice mixed with meat, different vegetables, and eggs, among other things), satay (grilled meat served with sauce), Be siap sambal matah or Balinese grilled chicken (chicken, lemongrass, lime leaves, chilli, coconut oil, shallots, and shrimp paste), and lawar (meat with vegetables, herbs and coconut, often mixed with blood).
+Some of the most popular local ones include Nasi Campur and Nasi Ayam (rice mixed with meat, different vegetables, and eggs, among other things), satay (grilled meat served with sauce), Be siap sambal matah or Balinese grilled chicken (chicken, lemongrass, lime leaves, chili, coconut oil, shallots, and shrimp paste), and lawar (meat with vegetables, herbs, and coconut, often mixed with blood).

 How Do Cost Differ?